 Sprint and Iteration

-In a scaled agile environment, a Program Increment (PI) is a timebox that ensures synchronization between all teams (and stakeholders) in the program or portfolio.
+In a scaled agile environment, a Program Increment (PI) is a timebox that is designed to increase synchronization between all teams (and stakeholders) in the program or portfolio.
 The recommended PI length is five iterations.
-A typical pattern is four working iterations and one Innovation & Planning (IP) iteration.
+A typical pattern is four iterations working on committed features and one Innovation & Planning (IP) iteration.
 A PI is just long enough to deliver a working (built and tested) increment of value in the staging environment, ready for release.
 The PI Planning event helps teams discuss dependencies and organize their committed work for the Program Increment.
 The PI culminates in a stakeholder demo of new integrated features in a staging environment.